philanc/plc/README.md

 * RC4 - for lightweight, low strength encryption.
 Can also be used as a simple pseudo-random number generator.

-* Chacha20-Poly1305 - for authenticated stream encryption, as defined in RFC 7539
+* Chacha20, Poly1305 and authenticated stream encryption, as defined in RFC 7539

+* Elliptic curve cryptography: ec25519 (only low-level functions for the moment - barely enough to implement ECDH key exchange)

 * SHA2 cryptographic hash family (only sha256 for the moment)

 * SHA3 cryptographic hash family (formerly known as Keccak - 256-bit and 512-bit versions)

+* Non-cryptographic checksums (CRC-32, Adler-32), ...

 Some (un)related utilities:

 * Base64, Base58  and Hex encoding/decoding

-* Non-cryptographic checksums (CRC-32, Adler-32), ...

 Implementations to come:

+* Salsa20 stream encryption (should be close to the Chacha20 implementation)

-* NaCl - an implementation of Dan Bernstein et al' Salsa20-Poly1305 authenticated stream encryption plus public key encryption based on elliptic curve ec25519, including ECDH key exchange
+* NaCl - Dan Bernstein et al' Salsa20-Poly1305 authenticated stream encryption plus public key encryption based on elliptic curve ec25519, including ECDH key exchange, with a high level API (box(), secretbox())

 * SHA2-512